 Admitted human development majors are required to maintain a cumulative GPA of 2.6 or better in human development courses and other courses accepted for the required human development core.

 Human development majors, other than those in the Family and Consumer Sciences teacher certification program, are required to complete a minimum of 42 credit hours of human development courses.
 Students complete a required core of courses (27 – 31 credit hours) including an internship/practicum experience.
 The remaining credit hours (11 – 15) consist of elective human development courses that may be selected at will for students choosing the Bachelor of Arts in Human Development degree or focused to include courses that support the student’s area of specialization.

 Minor in Human Development

-Students can certify as a human development minor after taking 60 semester hours, certifying a major, and receiving departmental approval.
+Students can apply for the human development minor after being admitted to a major and receiving departmental approval

-To certify the minor, please contact the advisor for your campus.
+To apply for the HD minor, please contact the advisor for your campus.